Keep your visitors motivated with a rigorously picked list of the funniest 404 pages.

 Even though it is not in the ‘funny’ category, you can buy the SHOCK template and set it for your 404 page.

-SHOCK is minimal coming soon page, what has 6 background styles for any tastes.
+SHOCK is minimal coming soon page, which has 6 background styles for any tastes.

 We’ve seen a variety of funny 404 pages.
 Being humorous is not an easy task, and even the best brands with the highest budgets sometimes fail at it.
 I hope these examples will inspire you to create your own error pages that will make your visitors burst into laughter.